DiegoP2001/DiegoP2001/README.md

 - Web scraping and data collection
 - Data mining and information extraction
 - Backend systems and software tooling
-- Software architecture and proces optimization
+- Software architecture and process optimization

  **I am open to**:

-- Collaboration on automation and scraping-related tools,
+- Collaborate on automation and scraping-related tools,
 - Web development and backend projects,
-- Sharing knowledge around scripting, backend design, and data workflows.
+- Share knowledge around scripting, backend design, and data workflows.

 ## Skills: